eddiewastaken/logisim-discrete-CPU/README.md

 This project aims to mimic [Ben Eater's 8-Bit CPU Project](https://eater.net/8bit), in the Digital Logic Simulator [Logisim Evolution](https://github.com/reds-heig/logisim-evolution).

+A full writeup/guide to replicate this project yourself from scratch may be found in the `CPU v1.XX.pdf` file in the root of this repository.

 As Logisim doesn't support [VHDL](https://en.wikipedia.org/wiki/VHDL) modelling of components, each individual component and IC used by Ben has been built purely from discrete logic using Logisim's inbuilt logic gates, tri-state buffers, inputs and outputs.

 The discrete implementations have been carefully designed to mirror the near exact operation of the corresponding ICs, to allow physical breadboarding and construction if desired.
 Most are based on the 7400 Series, as used by Ben.
 The `CPU.circ` file is intended to be loaded by [Logisim Evolution](https://github.com/reds-heig/logisim-evolution), as it uses push buttons and a couple of other features not found in the original Logisim program.